M6620 and Carboplatin With or Without Docetaxel in Treating Patients With Metastatic Castration-Resistant Prostate Cancer

-ARM B (carboplatin, ATR kinase inhibitor M6620): Patients receive carboplatin IV over 30 minutes on day 1 and ATR kinase inhibitor M6620 IV over 60-90 minutes on days 2 and 9.
+ARM B (carboplatin, berzosertib): Patients receive carboplatin IV over 30 minutes on day 1 and berzosertib IV over 60-90 minutes on days 2 and 9.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up between 30-42 days.

 Castration-Resistant Prostate Carcinoma, Metastatic Prostate Carcinoma, Stage IV Prostate Cancer AJCC v8, Carcinoma, Prostatic Neoplasms, Carboplatin, Docetaxel, Berzosertib, Laboratory Biomarker Analysis, docetaxel, carboplatin, carboplatin, berzosertib